BYU-TRG-Team/baseterm-api/README.md

 - Node.js 16.x
 - Python 3.9.x

-### Install NPM

-Install NPM on the host machine.
-Please reference the [NPM documentation](https://docs.npmjs.com) for setup.

 ### Setup PostgreSQL instance

 A PostgreSQL (postgres) instance will be needed for the BaseTerm API application.
 A database will also need to be created in the postgres instance.